thegeorgelu/SI206/mygame/README.txt

 2. avoid the other blocks (-1 to health)
 3. avoid the poop (-3 to health)
 4. press 1 to move the prize block
-5. survive as long as you can
+5. survive as long as you can!